 Finally, if you have gotten through all of those resources then you can look into any of the following resources to increase your skills towards becoming a certified ethical hacker:

-I hope that with this post you can gain a solid foundation to build on your IT security career, give you a solid base of hacking and penetration testing knowledge that will lead you on the right path to becoming a Pentester and finding a solid security team to work with.
-Remember there are no shortcuts, if you want to become successful you need to put in the time at a keyboard and actively learn in a way that best suits you.
+I hope that with this post you can gain a solid foundation to build on your IT security career, give you a solid base of hacking and penetration testing knowledge that will lead you on the right path to becoming a pen tester and finding a solid security team to work with.
+Remember, there are no shortcuts.
+If you want to become successful you need to put in the time at a keyboard and actively learn in a way that best suits you.